-Long COVID67 has a potential minimum impact of AUD ~8.6 billion p.a. on Australia's economy.
+Long COVID has a potential minimum impact of AUD ~8.6 billion p.a. on Australia's economy.
 Individuals who develop this condition experience prolonged productivity losses (increasing indirect costs) and reliance on health services (increasing direct costs).

 Direct costs due to long COVID collectively amount to at least AUD ~590 million (AUD ~593 per person), largely driven by consultations.
-When the incidence, relative complexity, and duration (90 days) of long COVID illness are factored in, ~6 million healthcare consultations are required for this cohort alone.^{68,69} Long COVID, therefore, represents a substantial burden on the health system, both in terms of required capacity and economic costs.
+When the incidence, relative complexity, and duration (90 days) of long COVID illness are factored in, ~6 million healthcare consultations are required for this cohort alone.
+Long COVID, therefore, represents a substantial burden on the health system, both in terms of required capacity and economic costs.

 Productivity losses from long COVID could amount to AUD ~8.0 billion p.a.
 (AUD ~8,058 per person and ~35% of all indirect costs).
 The largest contributor, by a significant margin, is productivity losses arising from long COVID in the working-age population (AUD ~6.5 billion p.a. or ~82%).
-To illustrate this further, an adult with long COVID, despite being well enough to work, could still lose the equivalent of 46 workdays over a three-month period of illness, due to impairments to productivity.70 any countermeasure that is able to reduce the incidence and/or duration of this condition would contribute a great deal to mitigating economic costs associated with the pandemic.
+To illustrate this further, an adult with long COVID, despite being well enough to work, could still lose the equivalent of 46 workdays over a three-month period of illness, due to impairments to productivity.

+Given the large share (~32%) of total economic costs that long COVID imposes on the Australian economy, any countermeasure that is able to reduce the incidence and/or duration of this condition would contribute a great deal to mitigating economic costs associated with the pandemic.
 Conservative estimates place the incidence and duration of long COVID at 5% and 90 days respectively.
 However, as an emerging field, the full scope of long COVID might still be underestimated.